AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex9.md

 ![Verify Calls](./images/prettyprofile.png)

 Again you notice that the identifiers-object contains a Google ``GAID``.
 In this case, for Profile-data, the Primary Identifier is ``emailId``, with ``GAID`` being a secondary identifier.
-By having both of these identities on the same call, including the ``mobilenr``, ID-syncs have now been done and have connected these 3 identities to eachother in Adobe Experience Platform's Unified Identity Service.
+By having both of these identities on the same call, including the ``mobilenr``, ID-syncs have now been done and have connected these 3 identities to each other in Adobe Experience Platform's Unified Identity Service.

 If you see all these calls going out to the DCS Endpoint from GTM, that means that GTM is correctly configured.

 Now we need to verify whether these calls are successfully received by Platform.

 To log in to Platform, go to [https://platform.adobe.com/home](https://platform.adobe.com/home).

 Go to ``Datasets`` and locate your 2 Datasets.
 As a reminder, the shared datasets we're using are called:

 * Website Interaction Dataset name:

   * **AEP Demo - GA Website Interactions**
       ![Platform Setup](./images/ee.png)

 * Website Registration Dataset name:

   * **AEP Demo - GA Website Registrations**
       ![Platform Setup](./images/p.png)